uclaml/CS260-Fall2022/Homeworks/Homework6.md

 Although we highly recommend working in Colab, you are free to work on your local hardware if you choose.
 Instructions to help you do so can be found [here](https://cs231n.github.io/setup-instructions/#working-locally-on-your-machine).

-The notebook `ConvolutionalNetworks.ipynb` will walk you through implementing a ConvolutionalNetworks classifier.
-Please open it in Colab and follow the instructions there.

-## Q1 : Convolution Layer in layers.py

-## Q2 : Pooling Layer in layers.py

-## Q3 : Loss in cnn.py

-## Q4 : Batchnomrlization Layer in layers.py

 Once you have completed "ConvolutionalNetworks" notebooks except `collect_submission.ipynb`, proceed to the submission instructions.

+## Question : Image Captioning with Vanilla RNNs

+The notebook `RNN_Captioning.ipynb` will walk you through the implementation of vanilla recurrent neural networks and apply them to image captioning on COCO.

 ## Submitting Your Work

 **Make sure that the submitted notebooks have been run and the cell outputs are visible before following these steps.**